Answered By: Matt Stevons Last Updated: Feb 19, 2018 Views: 1394

-For nearly every article or eBook you find in the Library, there is a Cite button which will show you how to cite the item in APA format.
-Watch the below video or follow the additional step-by-step directions to see how to locate the Cite button:
+For nearly every article or e-book you find in the Library, there is a citation assistance feature which will show you how to cite the item in APA format.
+Below are some examples:

-In EBSCO databases, on the results screen, click on the blue title of an item in your results list.
+In EBSCO databases, click on the blue title of an item to open the detailed record page.

-Look over on the far right side of the screen.
-You’ll see several buttons/icons, including the Cite button.
+On the far right side of the screen you’ll see the Tools column with several buttons/icons, including the Cite button.
 See the example below:

-You will see examples of how to cite the item in several styles.
-APA should be the 2nd example down.
+You will see examples of how to cite the item in several styles, including APA.

 You will also see the Cite button after opening PDF Full Text or HTML Full Text articles, and after opening eBooks.